Roberta Frank

 Roberta Frank (born 1941) is an American philologist specializing in Old English and Old Norse language and literature.
-She is Marie Borroff Professor Emeritus of English at Yale University.
+She is the Marie Borroff Professor Emeritus of English at Yale University.

 Career

-Frank received a B.A. in comparative literature from New York University (1962) and a Ph.D. in comparative literature from Harvard University (1968), with a doctoral dissertation on Wordplay in Old English Poetry.
+Frank received a B.A. in comparative literature from New York University in 1962 and a Ph.D. in comparative literature from Harvard University in 1968.
+Her doctoral dissertation was titled Wordplay in Old English Poetry.
 Frank taught at the University of Toronto beginning in 1968, from 1978 as a full professor and from 1995 as University Professor.
 She was awarded a Guggenheim Memorial Fellowship in 1985.
 At Toronto, she was involved with the Dictionary of Old English project and served as Director of the Centre for Medieval Studies (1994–99).

 In 2000, she joined the Department of English Language and Literature at Yale University, first as the Douglas Tracy Smith Professor of English and then, in 2008, as the Marie Borroff Professor of English.
 She is also a senior research fellow at the MacMillan Center for International and Area Studies.
 Frank was elected a fellow of the Medieval Academy of America in 1989, serving as the President of that Academy in 2006, and a fellow of the Royal Society of Canada in 1995.
-She co-founded the International Society of Anglo-Saxonists (now the International Society for the Study of Early Medieval England) in 1981 serving as First Vice-President (1985-1986), then as its president (1986–87).
+She co-founded the International Society of Anglo-Saxonists (now the International Society for the Study of Early Medieval England) in 1981 serving as First Vice-President (1985–1986), then as its president (1986–87).

 Personal life

 Frank was born in the Bronx.
-She is married to the medieval historian Walter Goffart.
+She was married to the medieval historian Walter Goffart (1934–2025).